 This little crypto has made some interesting partnerships, including one with General Bytes ATMs which now has them listed as an available asset on all of their 1,600 or so machines in 40+ countries.
 They've also partnered with FTI food tech, who intends to use this coin, and the technology behind it to improve the food and barter industries.

 They've already purchased 2 million coins for their own usage, with a goal to acquire 50 million in total.
-There's a lot to offer here, and if you're interested in making a Flash investment, then read on to see everything that this project has planned for the future.Buy Now
+There's a lot to offer here, and if you're interested in making a Flash investment, then read on to see everything that this project has planned for the future.How to buy?

 Investors can only buy Flash on a small number of exchanges.
 You may need some alternative accounts to get it, but fortunately, they have some great options that don't require verification.
 Bitcoin is currently the only trading pair available, and so you'll need to swap if you normally use a different coin like Ethereum for your trades.